Conditional Extremes with Graphical Models: Marginal distributions for the residuals

 \section{Marginal distributions for the residuals}

-In Section 2.2 of the main text we propose an adaptation of the generalised Gaussian model used by \citetsupp{Wadsworth_2022}.
-Here we show that the proposed alternative, the asymmetric generalised Gaussian, improves the overall model fit, particularly for random variables with asymptotic independence.
+In Section 2.2 of the main text, we propose an adaptation of the generalised Gaussian model used by \citet{Wadsworth_2022_supp}.
+Here we show that the proposed alternative, the asymmetric generalised Gaussian distribution, improves the overall model fit.
 For $d = 20$ and a graph $\mathcal{G} = (V, E)$ with edges randomly selected such that the number of edges is approximately $20$\% of the number of edges in the full graph, we simulate $200$ datasets of size $5000$ from a multivariate Gaussian (MVG) distribution with mean vector $\boldsymbol{\mu}$ and correlation matrix $\Sigma$.
 The components $\mu_{j}$ are independently sampled from a uniform distribution on $(-5,5)$, and the correlation matrix is associated with $\mathcal{G}$.
-For each replicate $X$, we transform the margins onto standard Laplace margins $Y$, as per Section 3.1 of the main text, before fitting the SCMEVM.
+For each replicate $\boldsymbol{X}$, we transform the margins onto standard Laplace margins $\boldsymbol{Y}$, as per Section 3.1 of the main text, before fitting the SCMEVM.
 We set the dependence thresholds $u_{Y_{i}}$ to the 0.90-quantile of the standard Laplace distribution.

-To fit the SCMEVM we use the three-step model (Algorithm 3.4 of the main text) and assume a saturated covariance structure.
+To fit the SCMEVM, we use the three-step (Algorithm 3.4 of the main text) procedure and assume a saturated covariance structure.
 For comparison, we fit the same model but with generalised Gaussian margins for the residual distribution.
 We then simulate samples of size $N=20n$ from each of the conditional models (see Section 3.3 of the main text for the simulation algorithm).
-Figure \ref{fig:AGG_GG_ETA_Comp} compares the median of the empirical and model-based estimates of $\eta_{i,j}(u)$ for $i, j \in V, i > j$ and $u \in \{0.95, 0.99\}$ over the $200$ datasets.
+Figure \ref{fig:AGG_GG_ETA_Comp} compares the median of the empirical and model-based estimates of $\eta_{i,j}(u)$ for $i, j \in V, i > j$, and $u \in \{0.95, 0.99\}$, over the $200$ datasets.
 The only difference between the left and right panels is the margins used in the residual distribution, which are AGG and generalised Gaussian, respectively.
-The generalised Gaussian under-estimates the true value of $\eta$, particularly for the pairs with weaker dependence.
+The generalised Gaussian underestimates the true value of $\eta$, particularly for the pairs with weaker dependence.
 In contrast, the AGG tends to capture $\eta$ reasonably well with no increase in the standard error despite the additional model parameter.
 Therefore, the AGG is necessary to obtain accurate predictions from the model.